Captive Portal Authentication¶

 In order to let the Google Workspace to render the Login UI without redirection we would need to add the following domains to Admin UI / Squid / Global Exclusions.

 Just add those as shown on the following screenshot.
-Note the list is not complete and may depend on your location (note we had to add google.nl as we are located in The Netherlands).
-Unfortunately, this part must be researched by you the mighty admin.
+Note, the list is not complete and may depend on your location (note we had to add google.nl as we are located in NL).
+Unfortunately, this part must be researched by yourself - the easiest way is to press F12 in the browser and carefully look for network access to google domains with failed 403 status code.